-Ninth Circuit Sympathetic to Sexual Harassment Claim
+Sex-Harassment Claim Strikes Chord in 9th Circuit

 “How could we tell from that email that she knew?”
 Friedland asked.
 “Even if she got it, it’s meaningless.
 Isn’t it important she know some step was being taken to prevent this harassment?”

-On rebuttal, Van Vleck said CRST had chosen to protect itself from liability by barring Vegetel from driving with women, but didn’t care to punish incidents of sexual harassment.
+On rebuttal, Van Vleck said CRST had chosen to protect itself from liability by barring Vegtel from driving with women, but didn’t care to punish incidents of sexual harassment.

 Senior U.S. District Judge David Faber, sitting by designation from the Southern District of West Virginia, joined the panel.